-The mushi zushi looks like chirashi-zushi steamed in a steamer basket, but it is characterized by the careful preparation of even the vinegared rice.
+The mushi zushi looks like chirashi-zushi in a steamer basket, but its feature is the careful preparation of even the vinegared rice.
 Some have hamo or conger eel mixed in with the sushi rice, while others have the sushi toppings steamed on top.
 Recommended for when the temperature gets cold!

 History of Mushi Zushi

 Sushi is a Japanese food culture that began with the purpose of preserving fish for a long time.
-The history of sushi dates back to the Heian period (794-1185), when fish were fermented with rice and salt to make “narezushi”.
+The history of sushi dates back to the Heian period (794-1185), when people used to ferment fish with rice and salt to make “narezushi”.
 Eventually, in the 17th century, vinegar became available and people began to eat not only fish but also sushi rice, giving birth to”Bara zushi”.

 Mushi Zushi was invented by Yoshimune in 1866 at Yossou, and was served on a tray with not only steamed rice, but also steamed sushi topped with steamed conger eel, fish, and fried egg (Bara Zushi).

-Currently, it is a dish that is served during the cold winter months, and is rarely seen outside of these months.
+Currently, it is a dish that you can find often during the cold winter months, and is not really popular outside of these months.